raylib is a simple and easy-to-use library to enjoy videogames programming.

 - Multiplatform: Windows, Linux, MacOS, RPI, Android, HTML5... and more!

-- Written in plain C code (C99) in PascalCase/camelCase notation
+- Written in plain C code (C99) using PascalCase/camelCase notation

 - Hardware accelerated with OpenGL (1.1, 2.1, 3.3, 4.3 or ES 2.0)